 READINGS, PRESENTATIONS, WORKSHOPS

-May 18, 2024 - KULSHAN HAIKU - WHY HAIKU, an interactive presentation on Zoom - 1-3pm PT (members only)
+May 18, 2024 - KOMO KULSHAN HAIKU - WHY HAIKU, interactive presentation on Zoom SYNOPSIS bottom of this page!

-June 4, 2023 - HPNC - WHY HAIKU, an interactive presentation on Zoom - SYNOPSIS bottom of this page!
+June 4, 2023 - HPNC - WHY HAIKU, an interactive presentation on Zoom

-Jan - Dec, 2023 - HSA MENTORSHIP PROGRAM Mentoring poets, monthly, on Zoom
+Jan - Dec, 2023 - HSA MENTORSHIP PROGRAM - Mentoring poets, monthly, on Zoom

 Oct 30, 2022 - SEABECK HAIKU GETAWAY - WHY HAIKU, an interactive presentation